Clinical Trials

 Eupraxia Pharmaceuticals is conducting a clinical research study to evaluate an investigational treatment for adults with active EoE.

-Participation criteria:- Adults 18 to 75 years old- Diagnosed with eosinophilic oesophagitis (EoE)- Currently experiencing active EoE symptoms Why participate?- Access to an investigational treatment being studied for EoE- Study visits conducted by experienced research clinicians- No cost to participate- Opportunity to contribute to research focused on improving EoE care Call +61 1800 577 363 to see if you qualify.
+Participation criteria:- Adults 18 to 75 years old- Diagnosed with eosinophilic oesophagitis (EoE)- Currently experiencing active EoE symptoms Why participate?- Access to an investigational treatment being studied for EoE- Study visits conducted by experienced research clinicians- No cost to participate- Opportunity to contribute to research focused on improving EoE care

 This condition can interfere with everyday activities like meals, social situations, and daily routines.